nwchemgit/nwchem-wiki/RT-TDDFT.md

 end
 ```

-### PRINT -- Selecting time-dependent quantities to be printed
+### PRINT: Selecting time-dependent quantities to be printed

 This sets the various time-dependent properties that are to be computed
 and printed at each print point.
 Note that for many of these options,